David Artell: Rotherham United

-Artell began his career with hometown club Rotherham United, making his debut as a substitute in a 2–0 defeat by Swansea City at Vetch Field on 12 October 1999 – this was his only appearance as the "Millers" won promotion as runners-up in the Third Division.
-He scored his first senior goal on 23 September 2000, in a 1–1 draw with Stoke City at the Britannia Stadium.
-Artell went on to make 40 appearances in 2000–01, as the club claimed second place in the Second Division to win a second successive promotion.
-He never featured at Millmoor in the First Division under manager Ronnie Moore.
+A centre back, Artell began his career with his hometown club Rotherham United, making his debut as a substitute on 12 October 1999 in a 2–0 defeat to Swansea City at Vetch Field – his only appearance that season, in which The Millers won promotion as Third Division runners-up.
+He scored his first senior goal the following season; a header in a 1–1 draw with Stoke City at the Britannia Stadium on 23 September 2000.
+Artell made 40 appearances in the 2000–01 campaign, playing a vital role in the club's second successive promotion from the Second Division.
+Despite this, he never featured at Millmoor in the First Division under manager Ronnie Moore.

-Artell spent September onwards of the 2002–03 season on loan at Kevin Ratcliffe's Shrewsbury Town.
-He helped the "Shrews" to knock Premier League giants Everton out of the FA Cup.
-He could not prevent the club from suffering relegation out of the Football League after finishing in last place.
-He later said the dressing room was divided between younger and older players.
-Upon his return from the Gay Meadow, he discovered that he was to be released by Rotherham in May 2003.
+In September 2002, Artell joined Third Division side Shrewsbury Town on loan for the remainder of the 2002–03 season.
+On 4 January 2003, Shrews defeated Premier League giants Everton 2–1 at the Gay Meadow in the FA Cup third round, a major cup upset in which Artell featured.
+He also featured in the following round as they were beaten comprehensively by another Premier League outfit in Chelsea, who ran out 4–0 winners at the Gay Meadow on 11 February 2003.
+That season was ultimately a disappointing one for Salop, as they were relegated from the Football League after finishing rock-bottom of the Third Division.
+Artell later said the dressing room was divided between younger and older players under manager Kevin Ratcliffe.
+In May 2003, Artell returned to Rotherham but was released by the club.

 Mansfield Town

-Artell joined Third Division side Mansfield Town on a short-term contract at the start of the 2003–04 season.
-He made 32 appearances throughout the campaign and was an unused substitute in the play-off final defeat to Huddersfield Town at the Millennium Stadium.
-He played 23 games of the 2004–05 season but had surgery and was then frozen out of the first-team picture after manager Keith Curle was replaced by Carlton Palmer in November.
+After leaving Rotherham United, Artell joined Third Division side Mansfield Town on a short-term contract at the start of the 2003–04 season.
+He made 32 appearances during that season and was also an unused substitute in the Stags' play-off final defeat to Huddersfield Town at the Millennium Stadium on 31 May 2004.
+Artell went on to make 23 appearances in the 2004–05 season, but was then forced to undergo surgery, and was eventually frozen out of the first-team picture after manager Keith Curle was replaced by Carlton Palmer in November 2004.

 Chester City

-Artell followed Curle out of Field Mill and onto Chester City in July 2005; the move was surrounded by accusations of an 'illegal approach' by the "Seals".
-He featured 41 times in 2005–06, retaining his first-team spot at the Deva Stadium under new boss Mark Wright.
-Artell went on to post 50 appearances during the 2006–07 campaign.
-However, he was released by new manager Bobby Williamson in May 2007, after a period unsuccessfully negotiating a new contract.
+In July 2005, Artell followed Keith Curle, his manager at Mansfield the previous season, out of Field Mill and onto League Two side Chester City.
+The move was surrounded by accusations of an 'illegal approach' by the Seals for Artell's services.
+He featured 41 times in the 2005–06 season, retaining his first-team spot at the Deva Stadium under new boss Mark Wright.
+Artell racked up a further 50 appearances for the club during the 2006–07 season, before being released by manager Bobby Williamson in May 2007, after he and the club were unsuccessful in their attempts to negotiate a new contract that would have extended Artell's stay at the club.